 As an employer, the only way to reduce Social Security tax is to pay your employees less.
 Same thing as a self-employed person.

-If you own an S-Corp, a common strategy was to pay yourself as low a wage as possible to pay less self-employment tax and pay as much of your profits in distributions as possible to avoid paying self-employment tax.
+If you own an S-Corp, a common strategy was to pay yourself as low a wage as possible to pay less self-employment tax.
+Then pay as much of your profits in distributions as possible to avoid paying self-employment tax.
 But I think this strategy is going away with new tax reform.

 If you want to reduce your chance of an audit, it’s probably best to pay yourself at least the maximum income limit for Social Security tax so the government knows it’s getting theirs.
 You can then figure out a way to reduce your taxable income with strategic business expenses, if you have the revenue and expenses to do so.